SamuelPethick/Activity-Log/Week7&8.md

 Time worked on:

 Requirements: A $50 credit in google cloud, on the account used.
 Or alternative method of payment.
+Work on this website https://console.cloud.google.com/getting-started

 Accomplishments and Outputs: